About Word Cosmology

 At the same time, I could feel myself on hold.
 I had finally reached adulthood, which I’d anxiously awaited for years.
 But as I looked at what adulthood offered, nothing attracted me.
 All I could see were new demands that seemed like another prison.

-Then one day, everything shifted.
-With nothing more than an inner realization that my reality had to change, I woke up the next morning and the numbness was gone.
+Then one day, with nothing more than an inner realization that my reality had to change, I woke up the next morning and the numbness was gone.
 The pain was gone.
 Instantaneously.
 No religion, no belief, no medical intervention.
 Just integration.

-A Silva Mind Control course in my early twenties introduced me to the powers of the mind and placed me at a crossroads with conventional medicine.
-In the late 1970s, alternative health barely registered on most people’s consciousness.
-Yet I ventured into this territory, studying with remarkable spiritual minds and healers.
+A Silva Mind Control course in my early twenties introduced me to the powers of the mind and placed me at a permanent crossroads with conventional medicine.
+From there I studied with remarkable spiritual minds and healers, explored philosophy and energy medicine, always looking for what was actually operating underneath the explanations.

-The 2007 market crash deepened the investigation, as understanding what lay at the heart of things required examining both legal and financial frameworks.
+The 2007 market crash deepened the investigation further.
+Understanding what lay at the heart of things required examining both legal and financial frameworks, systems most spiritual seekers never look at.

 Every system I entered revealed the same thing: a gap between how things were described and how they actually functioned.
 Despite discovering the power and beauty of many practices, something fundamental remained elusive.
-The frameworks themselves operated within circular definitions, words explaining words, with no ground underneath.
+The frameworks operated within circular definitions, words explaining words, with no ground underneath.
+And beyond the circular structure itself, the definitions the collective had assigned to words often had nothing to do with what those words actually carried in relationship to other words.
+It wasn’t just that language went in circles.
+It was that the content filling those circles had been installed, not discovered.

 A Simple Hypothesis